Your browser version is no longer supported, so you may experience issues while using this site.

-Ever noticed how your electricity bill soars come summertime?
-Cooling can result in a 24 per cent increase in your power bill2, but there's another way to handle the heat without hurting your hip pocket: try a fan.
-By placing pedestal fans at strategic points throughout your home, and near the bed to keep you cool while you sleep, you'll be able to get through summer without incurring extra electricity expenses.
+Another appliance that chews up electricity is the air conditioning.
+We all know just how hot Australia can get in the summer, but there’s an alternative solution that won’t hurt your hip pocket: try a fan.
+By placing pedestal fans at strategic points throughout your home, and near the bed to keep you cool while you sleep, you’ll be able to get through summer without incurring extra electricity expenses.

 3. Take advantage of time-of-use pricing

-Electricity costs more during peak usage times, so you can lower your bills by using high-energy appliances such as your dryer, dishwasher and washing machine outside of these hours.
-Use appliances before 2pm and after 8pm on weekdays or between 3pm and 8pm on weekends and you'll be able to limit your energy use while also taking advantage of lower prices3.
+Electricity costs more during peak usage times.
+A great way to lower your energy bills is by using high-energy appliances such as your dryer, dishwasher and washing machine outside of the peak usage times.
+If you use appliances before 2pm and after 8pm on weekdays and between 3pm and 8pm on weekends you'll be able to take advantage of lower prices.

 4. Wash clothes with cold water

 Another great way to mitigate the damage to your electricity bill is by washing your clothes with cold water instead of hot water whenever you can to take the strain off using your hot water heater.
 Cold-water washes are perfect for dark and bright colours, so it’s best to separate your load to ensure you wash your clothes in the most cost-effective way.

 When the weather gets chilly, you can keep things warm and cosy without overusing your heater.
 Wear warm clothes and keep heat inside by drawing the curtains and blinds in the late afternoon as the sun starts to dip.
 Close doors to section off specific areas of your home that require warming, such as your bedroom and living room.

 6. Switch to efficient lighting